 Applicants must notify the Graduate School if the last (family) name is different from the name on the Graduate School application.

 - Letters of Recommendation: Applicants should check the Programs section of this bulletin for information about the number of letters of recommendation needed, if any.
+Some programs may require an additional form for the recommendations which, if required, would be included in the Programs section.
 Letters of recommendation from former professors are preferred and should comment on the applicant’s past academic record and potential for future success.
-The clinical mental health counseling, counseling psychology, nursing, and school counseling programs require special forms for recommendation submission.
 Letters of recommendation should normally be submitted online as part of the online application system.
 Letters of recommendation, if not submitted online, may be sent as an email attachment to firstname.lastname@example.org.

 Applicants applying for financial aid through the Graduate School must submit three letters of recommendation and check the financial aid boxes on the application (see the Financial Aid section of this bulletin).